 Different possible configurations of the TEN-N will have different implications for the environment, society and economy.
-These are influenced by the choice of data, targets, weights, and constraints in the prioritization.
+These are influenced by the choice of data and scientifically-informed assumptions made during the prioritisation.

-Systematic Conservation Planning (SCP) is an established planning framework that identifies efficient solutions for the integration of different conservation objectives with other socio-economic considerations.
+Integrated Spatial Planning (ISP) is an established planning framework that identifies efficient solutions for the integration of different conservation objectives with other socio-economic considerations.

-In NaturaConnect, we are using the SCP framework to identify priority areas that would complement the existing European network of protected areas, while maximising biodiversity representation in a cost-effective manner.
-SCP approaches are a state-of-the-art tool for identifying spatial conservation priorities (Jung et al., 2021; Kukkala & Moilanen, 2013) and have been widely applied in Europe (O'Connor et al., 2021).
+The NaturaConnect project builds on the ISP framework to identify priority areas that best complement the existing European network of protected areas to close gaps in coverage of underprotected habitats and species efficiently.
+ISP approaches are a state-of-the-art tool for identifying spatial conservation priorities (Jung et al., 2021; Kukkala & Moilanen, 2013) and have been widely applied in Europe (Jung et al., 2024).